Cell (processor): Gallery

 Illustrations of the different generations of Cell/B.E. processors and the PowerXCell 8i.
-The images are not to scale; All Cell/B.E. packages measures 42.5×42.5 mm and the PowerXCell 8i measures 47.5×47.5 mm.
+The images are not to scale; all Cell/B.E. packages measure 42.5 × 42.5 mm, and the PowerXCell 8i measures 47.5 × 47.5 mm.

-The 90 nm Cell/B.E. that shipped with the first PlayStation 3.
-The usual way one would see it is with its lid on, as it is glued on and not easily removed.
+The 90-nm-process Cell/B.E. that shipped with the first PlayStation 3.
+The processor is usually seen with the lid on, because it is glued on and not easily removed.

-The 90 nm Cell/B.E. that shipped with the first PlayStation 3.
-It has its lid removed to show the size of the processor die underneath.
+The 90-nm-process Cell/B.E. that shipped with the first PlayStation 3.
+The processor's lid has been removed to show the size of the processor die underneath.